Rockford, IL – First Time Home Buyer

 - Attend and complete a homebuyer counseling class.

-- Your individual or household income can not exceed those shown below:
+- Your individual or household income can not exceed the income limits, which are shown below:

 Number of persons Total household income